By Sarah Baer

 We are remembering the life and work of French composer, pianist, and educator Louise Farrenc.
 This is fitting not just because her birthday is May 31 (she would be 219 this year), but because WPA Publishing has released new editions of two of her fantastic symphonies.

-Born May 31, 1804 in Paris into an artistic family – her father and sister were both sculptors – Farrenc began musical studies at a very young age.
+Born Jeanne-Louise Dumont on May 31, 1804 in Paris into an artistic family – her father and brother were both sculptors – she began musical studies at a very young age.
 Her first piano teacher, Cecile Soria, was a student of Muzio Clementi.
 When her virtuosic talent was made clear, she continued studies with Ignaz Moscheles and Johann Hummel.
 At the age of fifteen her parents granted her permission to begin composition lessons with Anton Reicha, who was then the composition instructor at the Paris Conservatory.
 But, note: she was only permitted private lessons as women were still prohibited from enrolling in composition courses at the time.
 (Violinist Camille Urso was the first female student admitted to the Paris Conservatory, and that was in 1869.)

 Farrenc was married in 1821 to flutist Aristide Farrenc, who was enthusiastically supportive of his wife’s career.
 This is remarkable as it was often not the case for women composers in the 19th century.
 The couple toured together in the early years of their marriage, performing as a flute-piano duo throughout Europe.
 After touring became exhausting, Aristide opened a publishing company in Paris, which became one of France’s leading music publishers.
 Aristide and Louise worked together to edit, preserve, and publish historic music that might have otherwise fallen into obscurity.